mit-orcd/orcd-docs-edit/docs/software/building-software.md

 If you ran the configure step with `cmake`, sometimes `cmake` will run this step for you.
 You will get a message that there is nothing to do.

 !!!
 Tip
-    Once nice thing about `make` is if it gets interrupted it will pick up where it left off.
+    One nice thing about `make` is if it gets interrupted it will pick up where it left off.
 If you do happen to get logged out while running `make`, make sure you have [set up your environment](#step-3-load-any-dependency-modules) in the same way you did the first time.
 This includes loading modules or setting environment variables.

 ## Step 6: Install Software